xaionaro-go/avpipeline/.github/instructions/general.instructions.md

 # Task execution rules

 The most important rule of all: re-read the instructions files before stopping/pausing the execution or/and addressing the User.
 This is extremely important for you to follow, never forget!
+After each step repeat this to the User: ""

 ## 0. Priority order (use this to resolve conflicts)
 1. Safety + data integrity + do-not-touch constraints